 Send your emails on a “batch delivery” schedule

 Most people are knee-jerk emailers: Have thought, send email.
 Rarely do we stop to consider the timing of our sends, especially when what we’re communicating isn’t urgent.
 However, Ariely’s survey revealed that 17 percent of emails didn’t actually need to be read until the end of the day.
-To spare your co-workers from the 24/7 soundtrack of annoying email pings, you could adopt an idea from Gloria Mark, Ph.D., a researcher and professor of informatics at the University of California, Irvine.
+To spare yourself and those around you from the 24/7 soundtrack of annoying inbox pings, you could adopt an idea from Gloria Mark, Ph.D., a researcher and professor of informatics at the University of California, Irvine.
 Mark is an advocate of “email batching,” or sending emails at a few set points in the day, she tells The Atlantic: first thing in the morning, after lunch, and end of day.
 You can still write the meeting recap while it’s fresh in your mind, but keep it in your drafts folder until it’s time to deploy.

 Sometimes the best way to handle an email is not to send one at all.
-If you’re communicating something that has the potential to be taken out of context, or is just too nuanced, consider delivering the message in person.
+If you’re communicating something that has the potential to be taken out of context, or is just too nuanced, consider delivering the message over the phone or in person, if you can.
 As one study published in the Journal of Experimental Social Psychology found, a live exchange is 34 times more likely to be met with a positive response than one than happens over email.
 Bonus: You’re more persuasive IRL than you are over email.

 Stay up to date or catch-up on all our podcasts with Arianna Huffington here.